RicoStaedeli/NLP2025_CQG/README.md

 combination of rule-based and model-based metrics.

 - **Frameworks Used**:
-    - `spaCy`: – NLP pipeline for linguistic features
+    - `spaCy`: NLP pipeline for linguistic features
-    - `nltk`_ – Tokenization and preprocessing, framenet and wordnet
+    - `nltk`: Tokenization and preprocessing, framenet and wordnet

 The evaluation is further enhanced with an [analytical notebook](5_Evaluation_Analytics.ipynb).